CharlotteLAston/TwinFish/README.md

 devtools::install_github("CharlotteLAston/TwinFish", build_vignettes=TRUE)

-If you already have a version of the TwinFish package installed but want to update the package, usie the line of code below to ensure the updated version is installed.
+If you already have a version of the TwinFish package installed but want to update the package, use the line of code below to ensure the updated version is installed.

 devtools::install_github("CharlotteLAston/TwinFish", build_vignettes=TRUE, force=TRUE)